lexibank/kitchensemitic/README.md

-# CLDF dataset derived from Kitchen et al.'s "Bayesian phylogenetic analysis of Semitic languages identifies an Early Bronze Age origin of Semitic in the Near East" from 2009.
+# CLDF dataset derived from Kitchen et al.'s "Bayesian phylogenetic analysis of Semitic languages" from 2009

 Cite the source dataset as